 However, we can confirm that Network will not seek retrospective recovery of costs incurred to date, such as if your building already has a waking watch.

 We are also investigating ways in which we may be able to allow residents to pay any costs over an extended period.

 We will write to you again on this when the position is clearer.

-Find out what the government has said recently and what our approach is in response.The latest on cladding
+Find out what the government has said recently on cladding and how it is affected by coronavirus.The latest on cladding

 Your block documents (FRAs)

 Get your building's FRA and other doucments here, including fire evacuation strategy, building safety and estate updates.My block documents (FRAs)

 Not sure what an FRA is?
 Find out here.Fire Risk Assessments - FAQs